How to Handle Angry Customer Calls in a Call Center?

 When things seem to be falling apart one after another during an already difficult day, it is hard to listen to another unhappy caller.
 That’s why you must keep things in perspective.

 Put yourself in their shoes.
-Think about how you would react if you had to go through a similar situation.
+Stay calm and think about how you would react if you had to go through a similar situation.
 It makes a big difference to show a little empathy to the caller.

 By doing so, you will be able to focus 100% of your attention on the customer to provide a quick solution with great service.